Millennial B2B buyers are skeptical about suppliers’ sites. Here’s how to overcome it.

 How you can use them to increase trust:

-Since B2B purchases usually involve more considerations and money, introducing prospects to the experiences of prior customers can lower the barriers.
+Since B2B purchases usually involve more considerations and money, introducing potential buyers to the experiences of prior customers can lower the barriers.

 Where to use them?